galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/index.md

 There is no better place than a Galaxy Community Conference to meet and learn from others doing data-intensive biology.
 [GCC2015](http://gcc2015.tsl.ac.uk/) will continue this tradition by again including *[Birds of a Feather (BoF)](http://en.wikipedia.org/wiki/Birds_of_a_feather_(computing))* meetups.
 Birds of a Feather meetups are informal gatherings where participants group together based on common interests.

 BoF meetups are encouraged throughout GCC2015.
-We particularly want to encourage !BoFs that flock at the end of each day, when time and space have been allocated for them.
+We particularly want to encourage BoFs that flock at the end of each day, when time and space have been allocated for them.
 <br />

 ## GCC2015 BoFs